Maruful Haque: Sheikh Russel KC

-Being sacked after the first leg of 2014–15 Bangladesh Premier League from Sheikh Jamal Dhanmondi Club, he was re-appointed by his previous club Sheikh Russel KC.
-The team finished in the second position in the league.
+After being sacked by Sheikh Jamal Dhanmondi Club following the first-phase of the 2014–15 Bangladesh Premier League, he was re-appointed by his previous club, Sheikh Russel KC.
+He guided the team to a runners-up finish in the league.

-Bangladesh national football team
+Bangladesh

+In October 2015, Maruful became the first South Asian to receive a UEFA A license, after completing the final phase of the course from the National Football Centre of England in Burton upon Trent, Staffordshire.
+This also meant that he was eligible to coach internationally.

-On 24 November 2015 Bangladesh Football Federation announced the name of Maruful Haque as the new head coach of Bangladesh national football team.
-He has been appointed till 2015 SAFF Suzuki Cup as he promised to give his best in his first national side job.
+On 24 November 2015, Bangladesh Football Federation announced the name of Maruful Haque as the new head coach of Bangladesh national football team.
+He was appointed till the 2015 SAFF Suzuki Cup.
+Nonetheless, Bangladesh failed to advance from the group-stages following defeats against Maldives and Afghanistan.

 Arambagh KS

 In April 2017, Maruful Haque joins Bangladesh Premier League side Arambagh KS.
 Arambagh played their first game under him in the 2017 Federation Cup against Dhaka Mohammedan where they lost the match by 2–1.
 During his first season with the club, Maruful was fined by BFF for breaching disciplinary issues as he locked into an altercation with the supporters and found guilty over the issue.

 Maruful led the team to their first-ever domestic silverware in the club's history of about 60 years by defeating defending champion Chittagong Abahani in the final of 2017–18 Independence Cup by 2–0.
 He developed many talented players at this club like Robiul Hasan, Arifur Rahman, etc. Arambagh finished at 5th in 2018-19 BPL, their best result in the league after 2010 & gained 33 points, the highest in their club history.

-He left the club in 2019 after spending two seasons as the club faced some casino scandals.
+He departed in 2019 after spending two seasons as the club was amidst casino scandals.

 Chittagong Abahani

 In October 2019, Maruful joined Chittagong Abahani as their head coach for the 2019 Sheikh Kamal International Club Cup.
 He had a very short time for preparation before the tournament.
-However, he led the team to the final of the tournament with a newly formed squad though they defeated by Terengganu F.C. in the final.
+However, he led the team to the final with a newly formed squad where they were defeated by Terengganu FC.

 In November 2019, Maruful signed a one-year contract with the port city side for the upcoming season.
 He became the highest-paid local coach of that season with a record salary of 65 lakh taka.
+On 15 March 2020, Maruful's Chittagong Abahani came back from three goals down to win 4–3 against defending champions, Bashundhara Kings, in the eventually abandoned 2019–20 Bangladesh Premier League.